liam3553/The-Guild/README.md

 Each quest entry has a title, a tier, a main quest objective, a reward, a client, and a description.
 Sometimes, a quest will have optional subquest objectives that can be completed for additional rewards.
 To complete a quest, the main objective must be completed.
 Upon completion of a quest, the party will be rewarded with coinage, magic items, and special unlockables to be distributed between the party unless otherwise noted.
 An example of a special unlockable is a discount at the between-quest shops.

-### Accepting a quest
-To post a quest, simply select a quest from the quest board, gather your party, and inform your DM that you would like to accept a quest.
-Once the quest is accepted, a date and time can be determined for a session to complete the quest.

 ### Quest Tiers
 There are four tiers of quests.
 The list of currently available guild quests has tier information.
 Each tier corresponds to the following range of character levels
 - Tier 1: 1-4